serenity-is/docs/api/dotnet/Serenity.Net.Services/Serenity.Services/DataValidation/ArgumentOutOfRange.md

 | --- | --- |
 | argument | Argument name |
 | localizer | Text localizer |

+## Return Value

+The argument out of range error.

 ## See Also